Agr3st/war-card-game-analysis/README.md

 1. **Card Distribution**:
    - Each player receives an equal number of cards: `52 // n`.
    - The total number of cards in play is `(52 // n) * n`.
-   - Any cards that cannot be evenly distributed (`52 % n`) are excluded from the game.
    - Non-playing cards are chosen from the lowest values in the deck.

 2. **War Resolution**: